Melhefnawi/Restaurant-Booking/README.md

 # Arabian Burger

-Arabian Burger is a Burger restaurant located beside the sea in County Antrim, Northern Ireland.
+Arabian Burger is a Burger restaurant.
 The app is a restaurant management system designed to allow staff to easily manage the menus and bookings.
 It also provides customers with a simple, easy to use booking system where they can view and manage their own reservations.

 ![Mock Up](docs/readme_images/homepage.JPG)